dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 For example, applying this technique to Segura's walk mentioned above, we can get predictions by tweaking the feature representing the total number of pitches thrown by the pitcher at the beginning of the at bat from 1 to 90.

-Conventional wisdom, that the probabality of Segura walking increases as the pitcher has thrown more pitches, is realized in the plot below.
+Conventional wisdom, that the probability of Segura walking increases as the pitcher has thrown more pitches, is realized in the plot below.

 ![]({{ "/assets/deep-learning-for-tabular-data2/probing-model-pitch-number-segura-walks.png" | asbolute_url }})